Show Filters

 3. End-to-end ownership of spend categories drives more effective category management that drives better value over the duration of a contract.

-Many organizations focus on one of these areas at the expense of the other two.
-For example, some organizations focus heavily on advancing their skills to adopt category management, while taking for granted the importance of operational procurement’s impact on customer service and strategic procurement’s impact on finding value.
+Many organizations focus heavily on advancing their skills to adopt category management, while neglecting operational procurement’s impact on customer service and strategic procurement’s impact on finding value.
 Centralization through a single process owner is the best governance structure for breaking down silos and achieving a healthy balance of focus among these three areas.

 Reporting Relationships